German court jails Iraqi refugee Ali B. for life on rape and murder charges | DW | 10.07.2019

 "I don't know how it could have happened," he said, before adding that he did remember hiding the body.

-The girl's body was discovered near train tracks in a wooded area of Wiesbaden.
+The girl's body was discovered almost two weeks after the crime, near train tracks in a wooded area of Wiesbaden.
 Investigators found that she had been strangled to death.

 Prosecutors claim the man used the girl's phone to text her mother that she was in Paris.
 Ali B. also said he had been consuming a lot drugs and alcohol around the time of the murder.